 How long will it take to become an Audit Senior Manager at PwC?

 At PwC UK, it will take around 8 years to progress from a graduate new-starter to Audit Senior Manager.
-This will involve a 3-year training contract, 2 years as an Assistant Manager and 3 years as a Manager.
+This will involve a 3-year training contract, 2 years as a Senior Associate and 3 years as a Manager.
 For those starting as an Apprentice, it will take 10 years to become a Senior Manager.

 How much can an Audit Director earn at PwC?